dverdonschot/advent_of_code_rust/day3/README.md

 Got the char matching code from stack overflow: https://stackoverflow.com/questions/52882267/how-to-find-if-two-strings-have-common-characters-in-rust

-Googled a lot for other problems / solutions, but in the end brewed the code myself.
+Comparing 3 strings was hard, first I used the compare function I build for task 1, but it kept giving me wrong results.
+In the end I asked chatgpt for a function that could compare 3 strings.

 Cool challenge, finally had the feeling that I was coding myself in Rust!